Top 19 Budapest Instagram Spots for Epic Photos

 If you’re looking to find the best views of Budapest, you absolutely need to check out this Panoramic terrace.

-If you are visiting Budapest in November or December be sure to check out the Christmas market in front of the St. Stephen’s Basilica!
+If you are visiting Budapest in November or December be sure to check out the Christmas market in front of St. Stephen’s Basilica!
 It’s definitely one of the best Christmas markets in Budapest and there is even a light show projected on the Basilica.
 A pretty magical experience!

 Location on Google Maps: St. Stephen’s Basilica